March 2023 Bulletin

 —————————————————–

-WHEN MAKING A DONATION: When making a donation, whether to a CEI Fund or the Remembrance Fund, please provide complete information.
+When making a donation, whether to a CEI Fund or the Remembrance Fund, please provide complete information.
 This will make it easier and faster to process.

 1 The name and address of where to send the response to let them know you made a donation.

-2 The reason for the donation (in memory of, in honor of, speedy recovery, etc) and the full name of the honoree.
+2 The reason for the donation (in memory of, in honor of, speedy recovery, etc.) and the full name of the honoree.

 3 Name and address of donor.

 Example: Please send a card (or accept this donation) to Jane Doe, XXX Main St, Greensburg, PA 156XX.
 In Honor of the Birthday of Jane Doe!
-From Jack Jones, XXX Broadway Dr, Greensburg, PA 156XX.
+From Jack Jones, XXX Broadway Dr., Greensburg, PA 156XX.

 —————————————————–

-PULPIT FLOWERS.
-In Memory of:
+PULPIT FLOWERS: In Memory of:

 Jan.
-20: Andee Millstein by Marilyn & Jim Davis.
+24: Andee Millstein by Marilyn & Jim Davis.

 —————————————————–

-CEI Funds
+CEI FUNDS

 ARCHIVE FUND: Helps to defray the cost of archiving the CEI material sent to the Rauh Jewish archives.